drdk/dr-css-inliner/README.md

 dr-inview-css
 =============

-PhantomJS script to extract the needed CSS for the visible HTML of a page by given viewport size.
+PhantomJS script to extract above-the-fold CSS for a webpage.

-Perceived increased pageload speed can be achieved by inlining the CSS for above-the-fold content - circumventing blocking stylesheets.
+Inlining CSS for above-the-fold content (and loading stylesheets in a non-blocking manner) will make pages render instantly.
 This script will help extract the CSS needed.

 As proposed by the Google Pagespeed team:
 [Optimizing the Critical Rendering Path for Instant Mobile Websites - Velocity SC - 2013](https://www.youtube.com/watch?v=YV1nKLWoARQ)